communityvi/communityvi/README.md

 * Bundling the frontend files in the backend binary, so only a binary is required to use it.

 ## Roadmap
-Although we have an MVP that can (and has) already been used to watch videos together, there's still a lot to do.
+Although we have a first working prototype that can (and has) already been used to watch videos together, there's still a lot to do.

-This roadmap provides our current plan, it is preliminary though and most likely subject to change:
+This roadmap provides our current, preliminary plan which is subject to change:
 1. Converting request/response style websocket requests to HTTP requests, see #233
 2. Support streaming sites in the backend
 	1. Provide a working YouTube implementation.